 Costume Reference Library for Custom Sith/Jedi Costumes

-> A: NON TOY LIGHTSABER.
+A: NON TOY LIGHTSABER.
 This may be as little as a worn hilt (obviously requiring a clip or d-ring attachment), but must not look like a toy.
 PVC is accepted, but not 100% guaranteed of a pass.
 Colors for these are not limited to any color save that it ought to have reason.
-MOST Sith will have red, purple, or orange, and MOST fallen Jedi will have the other colors.
+Sith and fallen Jedi will have red, purple, or orange.
 We also require that custom costumes have non-canon lightsabers.

-> B: Another Sith weapon may be accepted such as a Sith blade/sword as a primary weapon.
+B: Another Sith weapon may be accepted such as a Sith blade/sword as a primary weapon.
 For those not Sith or fallen Jedi other SW melee weapons MAY be accepted based on story and construction of said weapons.
 They will also have to obey the TDE Weapon policies.

 C: Supplemental weapons from blasters, to grenades, to Lanvaroks, to [SIMULATED] glass parangs will also be accepted on a case by case basis based on the design and quality of such and the applicability to the character story.

 A: All clothing elements purchased from clothing vendors (not costume makers) may be acceptable based on their look, quality, and belief by the Inquisitors that that item could look good in the Star Wars environment.
 This will be from here forward called SWarzy”.